egoist/docute/docs/plugins.md

 ### Context

-The argument `context` has following prorerties:
+The argument `context` has following properties:

 - store: the vuex store instance
 - router: the vue-router instance